karenlo08/Face-Detector-Smart-Lock/README.md

 ### 2.A Face Embedding and Comparing Faces
 > Embedding means projecting an input into another more convenient representation space.

-Doing a naive Euclidean distance measure to find similarity between faces, will generate a lot of issues because pixels intensity may vary or random noise data can be present.
+Doing a naive Euclidean distance measure to find similarity between faces, will generate a lot of issues because pixel intensity may vary or random noise data can be present.

 <img src="/img/formula_embedding.jpg"/>

-For these reasons, we can reformulate this by embedding or projecting the faces in a new equaly space.
+For these reasons, we can reformulate this by embedding or projecting the faces in a new equally space.
 The result will be a numerical vector representing 128 measurements for each face.

 ## 3. Connecting to August Smart Lock API